 Eight leading credit unions take ownership stake in MEMBERS Development Company as collaborative R&D CUSO nears planned capacity

-MINNEAPOLIS, MN (June 6, 2018) — With eight more credit unions welcomed into MEMBERS Development Company’s growing family of owners thus far in the second quarter, the R&D CUSO now has 60 owners.
+COLUMBUS, OH (June 6, 2018) — With eight more credit unions welcomed into MEMBERS Development Company’s growing family of owners thus far in the second quarter, the R&D CUSO now has 60 owners.
 Forward-thinking credit unions are seeing the value in joining forces to find creative answers to the challenges facing the industry today.

 “It’s exciting to see so many top-tier credit unions join with us because it adds fresh perspectives and opportunities to expand our shared initiatives,” said Jeff Kline, Chief Executive Officer of MEMBERS Development Company.
 “At the same time, we’re also mindful that growth can bring challenges, such as making sure all voices are heard.
 The board and management are committed to taking a measured and strategic approach to adding new owners, ensuring that we can focus on projects that bring the greatest benefits to our owners and their members.”